-• Complaints may be verbal or in writing and may include documentation.
+Complaints may be verbal or in writing and may include documentation.
 The complaint should indicate the remedy or corrective action being sought.
 For example, a complaint may deal with a claim denial, and the remedy being sought is payment of the claim.
+Complaints may be submitted through the Member secure portal via email or live chat.